Drill4J/Drill4Net/README.md

 Install and start [Docker Desktop](https://www.docker.com/products/docker-desktop)

-Run docker-compose with admin and kafka in PowerShell or git-bash
+Run docker-compose in root project directory with admin and kafka in PowerShell or git-bash

 ```
 docker-compose up -d